GeeWee/geewee.github.io/_posts/2021-09-02-hosted-services-difference.md

 exit 1
 ```

-Seeing as the ASP.NET Core runtime awaits the call to `StartAsync` before starting the next `IHostedService`, this means that you can't do any  sort of longer-lasting work inside `StartAsync` without your application never starting.
+As the ASP.NET Core runtime waits for the first `StartAsync` to finish before starting the next `IHostedService`, this means that you can't do any  sort of longer-lasting work inside `StartAsync` without your application never starting.

 That means if you have a `StartAsync` that looks like this: